Ninjago: Rise of the Snakes: Development

-Brothers Dan and Kevin Hageman, who were the writers for the series from its initial launch until the tenth season, developed the idea for the character of Lloyd.
+The Hageman Brothers, who were the writers for the series from its initial launch until the tenth season, developed the idea for the character of Lloyd.
 Series co-creator Tommy Andreasen stated that Lloyd's story arc as the Green Ninja was conceived immediately after the character was created, although the mystery of the identity of the Green Ninja was built up over the course of ten episodes and finally revealed in the episode titled The Green Ninja.

 Animation

 The animation for the first season was produced at Wil Film ApS in Denmark.
 The season was created with a 22-minute format that would continue until the release of the eleventh season.

 Direction

-The episodes for Rise of the Snakes were directed by Justin J. Murphy, Michael Hegner, Martin Skov, and Peter Hausner.
+The episodes for Rise of the Snakes were directed by Peter Hausner, Justin Murphy and Martin Skov.

 Release

-The first episode of the season titled Rise of the Snakes was released on 2 December 2011 on Cartoon Network.
-The subsequent episodes were released throughout the following months until the season finale Day of the Great Devourer, which was released on 11 April 2012.
+The first and second episode of the season titled Rise of the Snakes was released on December 2, 2011 on Cartoon Network as a sneak peak until January 18, 2011.
+The subsequent episodes were released throughout the following months until the season finale Day of the Great Devourer, which was released on April 11, 2012.